queite/RTL-project/Readme.md

 Project developed in the Front-end Module at the [Trybe](https://www.betrybe.com/) course.

 This project goal was create tests using `RTL`.
-The application was provided by [Trybe](https://www.betrybe.com/).
 ---
 <br/>